Winning the Universal Lottery: God, the Multiverse and Fine Tuning

 Godly Intrusion

-Take a moment to appreciate the irony of the multiverse argument.
-To sidestep the consideration of God, some have suggested the existence of other universes — entities that we can’t see, touch, examine, or scientifically validate.
-Yet these are the very qualities that have been used to argue against the existence of God.
+Consider the irony of the multiverse argument.
+To sidestep the consideration of a cause that may be associated with God, some have suggested the existence of other universes—entities that we can’t see, touch, examine, or scientifically validate.
+Interestingly, these are the very reasons often given for dismissing the existence of God.

-Physicists have proposed explanations for the origin of fine-tuning without invoking a higher intelligence.
+Physicists have come up with several theories to explain the fine-tuning of the universe without involving a higher intelligence.
 However, these proposals either fail to account for fine-tuning (as with the weak and strong anthropic principles) or they resort to explaining it by surreptitiously invoking other sources or prior unexplained fine-tuning.
-Yet, the phenomenon of fine-tuning exhibits precisely those characteristics — extreme improbability and functional specificity — that instinctively and consistently lead us to infer the presence of intelligent design based on our uniform and repeated experiences.
-In the face of this, intelligent design stands as a worthwhile explanation for the fine-tuning of the laws and constants of physics and the initial conditions of the universe.
+Yet, the fine-tuning in the universe has precisely those traits—extreme improbability and functional specificity—that instinctively and consistently lead us to infer the presence of intelligent design based on our uniform and repeated experiences.
+With this in mind, it seems reasonable to at least consider intelligent design as a worthwhile explanation for the fine-tuning of the laws and constants of physics and the initial conditions of the universe.

 [i] Hoyle, F. (1960).
 The Nature of the Universe.